Important Terms for Louvers and Dampers

 Water penetration is the point in air velocity when rainfall will infiltrate the louver.

 The beginning point of water penetration is the point, measured in air velocity, when water will infiltrate a louver.
-This term is often shortened to "water penetration".
-Most louvers will protect the opening from light rainfall, but certain louvers are specifically designed to protect against water infiltration.
+We often shorten this term to "water penetration".
+Although most louvers protect the opening from light rain, manufacturers build some louvers specifically to prevent water infiltration.
 The key to protecting an opening is finding louvers with a higher beginning point of water penetration than its desired face velocity.

 Louvers with a high beginning point of water penetration can intake greater air velocities and maintain their protection against rainfall.
-The beginning point of water penetration is measured by tests simulating light rainfall.
-These tests are performed in accordance with AMCA Standard 500-L. Data from these tests are plotted on a curved line graph and presented on a louver's submittal.
+AMCA-approved laboratories measure the beginning point of water penetration by simulating light rainfall.
+These tests follow AMCA Standard 500-L. We plot the test data on a curved line graph and present it on the louver submittal.

 A higher beginning point of water penetration will provide a greater level of protection.
 Read how AMCA-approved laboratories perform these tests with our Newsstand article: AMCA Testing - Water Penetration.
-Severe weather louvers are specially designed to prevent water penetration at higher air velocities.
-These are typically referred to as wind driven rain louvers.
+Manufacturers design severe weather louvers to prevent water penetration at higher air velocities.
+The industry typically refers to these as wind-driven rain louvers.

 Wind Driven Rain